Physical Examination of the Newborn

 For the Ortolani maneuver, the hip is returned to the starting position; then the hip being tested is abducted (ie, the knee is moved away from the midline toward the examining table into a frog-leg position) and gently pulled anteriorly.
 A palpable clunk of the femoral head with abduction signifies movement of an already dislocated femoral head into the acetabulum and constitutes a positive test for hip dysplasia.

 The maneuvers may be falsely negative in infants > 3 months because of tighter hip muscles and ligaments.
-If the examination is equivocal or the infant is at high risk (eg, girls who were in the breech position), hip ultrasonography should be done at 4 to 6 weeks; some experts recommend screening ultrasonography at 4 to 6 weeks for all infants with risk factors.
+If the examination is abnormal or equivocal, delivery was breech, or there is a family history of developmental hip dysplasia, hip ultrasound should be performed at 2 to 6 weeks (2).

 Neurologic System